bjmrevilla/TesseractTraining/README.md

 Software is provided under the terms of the `Apache 2.0` license.

-Sample training data provided by [Deutsches Textarchiv](https://deutschestextarchiv.de) is [in the public domain](http://creativecommons.org/publicdomain/mark/1.0/).
+Original repository provided by [OCR-D](https://github.com/OCR-D/ocrd-train)